-- In 1934 Kelsen published the first edition of The Pure Theory of Law (Reine Rechtslehre).
+- o In 1934 Kelsen published the first edition of The Pure Theory of Law (Reine Rechtslehre).
 However, Kelsen was not the first one to seek such a pure theory.
-H. Grotius (1625) in his Prolegomena to De Iure Belli ac Pacis had written: "With all truthfulness I aver, just as mathematicians treat their figures αs abstracted from bodies, so in treating law I have withdrawn my mind from every particular fact." - Kelsen is considered to be the inventor of the modern European model of constitutional review.
+H. Grotius (1625) in his Prolegomena to De Iure Belli ac Pacis had written: "With all truthfulness I aver, just as mathematicians treat their figures as abstracted from bodies, so in treating law I have withdrawn my mind from every particular fact." - Kelsen is considered to be the inventor of the modern European model of constitutional review.
 In 1931 he published Wer soll der Hüter der Verfassung sein?
 What is Justice?

 - His legal theory is a very strict and scientifically understood type of legal positivism.
-It is based on the idea of a basic norm (Grundnorm), a hypothetical norm on which all subsequent levels of a legal system are based (such as constitutional law, "simple" law).
-Kelsen has various names for the basic norm (Ursprungsnorm, presupposed norm, juristic hypothesis, thought norm, transcendental-logical condition of the interpretation). - On "purity" : no methodological syncretism "The pure theory of law...establishes the law as a specific system independent even of
+It is based on the idea of basic norm (Grundnorm), а a hypothetical norm on which all subsequent levels of a legal system are based (such as constitutional law, "simple" law).
+Kelsen has various names for the basic norm (Ursprungsnorm, presupposed, thougt norm transcendental norm, etc.). - "Purity"means no methodological syncretism - "The pure theory of law...establishes the law as a specific system independent even of the moral law.

-• Gustav Radbruch (1878 - 1949)
+GUSTAV RADBRUCH (1878 -1949)